agrobbin/spritely/README.md

 gem 'spritely'
 ```

-Run the generator to update your gitignore
+Run the generator to create the sprites folder and update your gitignore

 ```bash
 bundle exec rails generate spritely:install
 ```

-This directory will be created in your deployed environments when precompiling assets.

 ## Usage